SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 CInterpretable >> messageArg1: arg1 arg2: arg2 arg3: arg3
 	^ {arg1 . arg2 . arg3}
 ```
-This method invokes the receiver evaluation and computes the next peano before passing it as arguments to the message.
+This method invokes the receiver evaluation and computes the next peano number before passing it as arguments to the message.

 To verify the evaluation order we define two simple tests: one checking that the receiver receives the peano number zero.